 Get the protection you need for your apartment or condo.

-Condo insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Condo insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 The master condo policy typically protects only the shell of your unit, leaving your personal property and the unit interior at risk.
 We’ll make sure you understand your bylaws and have the protection you need.